AriBarzilai/Reelscrape/README.md

-This project is intended to scan instagram reels for text, and convert them to text
+This project is intended to scan a given instagram reel for text which appears on-screen, and scrape it into a .csv

-Current Tech Stack:
+Current Tech Stack: (WIP)
-OpenCV, Pytesseract
+OpenCV, Pytesseract, numpy

-Future Tech Stack:
-Will use Instagram API to enable scraping from URL